alexshadowolex/MPI_Beleg/README.md

 ./compile.sh DEBUG
 ```
 <br>
 Compiling is possible with more options.
-Giving "DEBUG" and another argument (e.g. TEST_MACRO_CALC) will give more Output.
+Giving "DEBUG" will give more Output.
 Check main.h for more info!
 <br><br>

 ## Run